Canoo Lifestyle Vehicle: Production

 Lifestyle Vehicles were planned to be assembled in factories to be built in Arkansas and Pryor, Oklahoma.
 As of 2022, Canoo aimed to build at least 3,000 vehicles in 2022, then 14,000 in 2023 and 40,000 in 2024 and 70,000 in 2025.
 The production of the first vehicles was set originally to take place in Bentonville, Arkansas to support deliveries to Walmart, but later was shifted to an unspecified contractor in August 2022.

 Approximately 120 prototypes were built at Roush Industries in Livonia, Michigan by December 2022, using tooling and processes developed by Canoo; these tools were planned to be taken back to the Canoo Oklahoma factory in 2023.
 The first official production vehicle was assembled on November 17, 2022; Canoo planned to fill exclusively commercial fleet orders for the first year of production.
 Some of the prototypes were tested by Walmart InHome as delivery vehicles in the Dallas–Fort Worth metroplex starting in July 2022.
-The first vehicles made in Oklahoma were delivered to the state of Oklahoma in November 2023.

-Some vehicles are now employed by the United States Postal Service.
+Canoo announced in a November 2023 press release that it had delivered its first vehicles made in Oklahoma to the state of Oklahoma.
+Three vehicles were delivered to the Office of Management and Enterprise Services, the Department of Corrections, and the Department of Transportation.
+In late 2024, a former Canoo employee alleged that no vehicles had ever been manufactured at the Pryor factory, and that the three vehicles for the state of Oklahoma were instead built in Justin, Texas.

+The United States Postal Service purchased six Canoo LDV models for evaluation in early 2024.
+In late 2025, TechCrunch reported that both NASA and the USPS had taken their Canoo vehicles out of service.